-- Create a committee to design a series of interactive sessions to establish community values that serve as a guide for all that we do at SEAS, where DEI is infused, with an iterative process and an eventual focus on accountability systems to uphold these values. - 2.
-Use multiple methods, including listening sessions and focus groups to engage SEAS students, staff, and faculty, including affinity groups and those within the community who are members of historically marginalized populations, to ensure their recommendations are considered in future programming and priority setting. - 3.
+- 1. Design a series of interactive community sessions about the newly established SEAS values to develop definitions, accountability systems to uphold these values, and methods to encourage buy-in. - 2.
+Use multiple methods, including surveys, listening sessions and focus groups to engage SEAS students, staff, and faculty, including affinity groups and those within the community who are members of historically marginalized populations, to ensure their recommendations are considered in future programming and priority setting. - 3.
 Conduct a bi-annual Climate Survey for students, staff, and faculty. - 4.
-Establish a budget for the Community Engagement Committee to support in creating intentional engagement opportunities that help to build connections across students, staff, and faculty in a hybrid environment.
+Execute events through the Community Engagement Committee to support in creating intentional engagement opportunities that help to build connections across students, staff, and faculty in a hybrid environment. - 5.
+Develop the Collective Impact Initiative, aimed at uniting students, faculty, and staff in meaningful dialogue to build community connections, strengthen skills to participate in and facilitate high stakes conversations and promote a culture of inclusivity, respect, empathy, and collaboration, while also offering opportunities for meaningful action.